wcfrobert/fkit/doc/README.md

 ```

-`fkit.section.Section.calculate_Icr(Es, Ec)` - Use the results from the moment curvature analysis to calculate the section's cracked moment of inertia at each load step.
+`fiberkit.section.Section.calculate_Icr(Es, Ec)` - Use the results from the moment curvature analysis to calculate the section's cracked moment of inertia at each load step.
 Returns a dataframe of cracked moment of inertia results where each row is a load step.

 Please note this function only makes sense in the context of a reinforced concrete sections.
 Please specify Ec and Es of the concrete and steel material.
 All patch fibers are assumed to be concrete, and all node fibers are assumed to be rebar.